 Personal and sensitive personal information collected from students, and the purpose/s and legal basis for collecting this information

-Various UP offices collect your personal information through paper based and online processing systems.
+Various UP offices collect your personal information through paper-based and online processing systems.
 UP may likewise collect publicly available information about you.
-Some applications forms require you to provide a photograph.
-In some instances, your image is captured by UP’s CCTV cameras or where UP documents, records or live streams University activities or events.
+Some application forms require you to provide a photograph.
+In some instances, your image is captured by UP’s closed-circuit television (CCTV) cameras or when UP documents, records, broadcasts (including live streaming) or publishes University activities or events.

-When you applied for admission to UP you provided us, through the forms you submitted and signed (and in the case of minors that your parents/guardians also signed), among others, your name, sex assigned at birth, date and place of birth, civil status, citizenship, your photograph, information about your family (names of your parents, their citizenship, civil status ) and other personal information that we use, along with other documents you provide us e.g. information contained in educational 5 records to be able to verify your identity in the course of determining your eligibility to enroll in UP.
-We required you to attest that the information that you provided us is true and correct as we also use the information in order to prevent the commission of fraud.
+When you applied for admission to UP you provided us, through the forms you submitted and signed (and in the case of minors that your parents/guardians also signed), among others, your name, sex assigned at birth, date and place of birth, civil status, citizenship, your photograph, information about your family (names of your parents, their citizenship, civil status), your signature and other personal information that we use, along with other documents you provide us (e.g. information contained in educational records) to be able to verify your identity in the course of determining your eligibility to enroll in UP.
+We require you to attest that the information that you provided us is true and correct as we also use the information in order to prevent the commission of fraud.
 Such processing is necessary for compliance with our legal obligation as a publicly funded University and to uphold our legitimate interest as an educational institution as well as that of taxpayers.
-When you provide UP with the personal and sensitive information of third parties you warrant that you have obtained their consent for UP to process their information.
+When you provide UP with the personal and sensitive personal information of third parties you warrant that you have obtained their consent for UP to process their information.

 In the case of students who were admitted through the UPCAT, you also provided the highest educational attainment and occupation of your parents as well as your family’s annual household income.
-UP processed the information along with your permanent address and other information, e.g. grades, as the selection of campus qualifiers also considers socioeconomic and geographic factors as explained in the UPCAT Bulletin.
+UP processed that information along with your permanent address and other information, (e.g. grades), as the selection of campus qualifiers also considers socioeconomic and geographic factors as explained in the UPCAT Bulletin.
 Such processing is pursuant to Section 9 of RA 9500 which requires UP to take affirmative steps to enhance the access of disadvantaged students to the University’s programs and services.

 Non-Filipino citizens seeking admission to the University are required to provide personal and sensitive personal information in order for UP to ascertain that their admission and enrollment is allowed under applicable Philippine laws, rules and regulations and University rules and procedures.

-UP processes your personal and sensitive personal information in the course of fulfilling its obligation to provide you quality education by exercising its right to academic freedom and upholding academic standards when the University’s duly authorized personnel process your enrollment, evaluate the work that you submit in fulfillment of your academic requirements and give you grades, act on your applications for change of matriculation, 7 dropping, leave of absence and the like, determine your academic progress and compliance with the University’s retention and other academic as well as disciplinary rules, including the rules covering student organizations, evaluate and recommend you for graduation, act on appeals on such matters and in the event you are qualified under the rules, recommend that you be awarded honors upon your graduation.
+UP processes your personal and sensitive personal information in the course of fulfilling its obligation to provide you quality education by exercising its right to academic freedom and upholding academic standards when the University’s duly authorized personnel process your enrollment; evaluate the work that you submit in fulfillment of your academic requirements and give you grades; act on your applications for change of matriculation, dropping, leave of absence and the like; determine your academic progress and compliance with the University’s retention and other rules; evaluate and recommend you for graduation; act on appeals on such matters; and in the event you are qualified under the rules, recommend that you be awarded honors upon your graduation.

 The University may process your personal and sensitive personal information in order to compile statistics and conduct research subject to the provisions of the DPA and applicable research ethics guidelines in order to carry out its mandate as the National University.

 Contact information is processed by UP in order to be able to communicate effectively with you and to enable us to contact your family or other people you identify in the case of an emergency.
-For example, UP offices or your teachers may use the information generated by the applicable registration 9 system in order to contact you via email and/or SMS for class related and other academic matters as well as UP related activities and information.
+For example, UP offices or your teachers may use the information generated by the applicable registration system in order to contact you via email or via a messaging system for class related and other academic matters as well as UP related activities and information.
 UP may also contact you in order to solicit your consent to participate in academic or non-commercial research.

-In some instances, because UP is aware that not all students have access to the Internet at all times and/or that you may have failed to update email and/or telephone numbers, UP may inform you of the need to contact certain UP offices or to submit certain requirements by a certain date or otherwise disseminate information that you need to know by posting your name and other relevant personal information on UP bulletin boards.
-In the case of email correspondence your email address disclosed to other members of the class so that other student to whom you may have disclosed your new email address or other contact details will be able to relay email messages to you.
+In some instances, because UP is aware that not all students have access to the Internet at all times or that you may have failed to update email or contact details, UP may inform you of the need to contact certain UP offices or to submit certain requirements by a certain date or otherwise disseminate information that you need to know by posting your name or other relevant personal information on UP bulletin boards.
+In the case of email correspondence your email address may be disclosed to other members of the class so that other students to whom you may have disclosed your new email address or other contact details will be able to relay email messages to you.

-Your personal and sensitive personal information may also be processed in order for UP to provide you with services such as the issuance of your ID card, stickers or gate passes, library, dormitory, health, counselling and guidance services and the like, facilitate the processing applications for insurance and insurance claims, determine whether the student organization or association to which you belong may be recognize and given access to University services, etc., to enable your participation in student elections, exchange programs, internships, training programs, conferences etc., manage and administer scholarships, grants and other forms of assistance, pursuant to UP’s contractual or legal obligations, or to protect your vitally important interest.
+Your personal and sensitive personal information may also be processed in order for UP to provide you with services such as the issuance of your ID card, stickers or gate passes, library, dormitory, health, counseling and guidance services and the like; facilitate the processing of applications for insurance and insurance claims, determine whether the student organization or association to which you belong may be recognized and given access to University services, etc., to enable your participation in student elections, exchange programs, internships, training programs, conferences etc., -administer scholarships, grants and other forms of assistance, pursuant to UP’s contractual or legal obligations, or to protect your vitally important interest.

-CCTVs and other security measures which may involve the processing of your personal 11 information are intended to protect your vitally important interests, for public order and safety and pursuant to the University’s and the public’s legitimate interests.
-Up processes personal and sensitive personal information in order to comply with its duty as an academic institution to exercise due diligence to prevent harm or injury to you and/or others.
+CCTVs and other security measures which may involve the processing of your personal information are intended to protect your vitally important interests, for public order and safety and pursuant to the University’s and the public’s legitimate interests.
+UP processes personal and sensitive personal information in order to comply with its duty as an academic institution to exercise due diligence to prevent harm or injury to you or others.

-The University will disclose or share your relevant personal and/or sensitive personal information to third parties in order to carry out its mandate as an academic institution, comply with legal obligations, perform its contractual obligations to you, promote and protect your interests and in order to pursue its legitimate interests and/or that of a third party.
+The University will disclose or share your relevant personal and/or sensitive personal information to third parties in order to carry out its mandate as an academic institution, comply with legal obligations, perform its contractual obligations to you, promote and protect your interests and in order to pursue its legitimate interests or that of a third party.
 UP discloses such information when required or allowed by law or with your consent.
-Examples or instances of this include:
+Examples of these include:

-- posting the list of students qualified to enroll in UP as well as waitlisted applicants online and/or bulletin board pursuant to its function under its Charter and for transparency in the admissions process.
+- posting the list of students qualified to enroll in UP as well as waitlisted applicants online or on bulletin board pursuant to its functions under its Charter and for transparency in the admissions process;

-- disclosure of information to the proper bodies to enable you to take licensure, board bar examination and the like
+- disclosure of information to the proper bodies to enable you to take licensure, board bar examinations and the like;

-- information sharing with the UP Alumni Association in order for UP to comply with its mandate under the UP Charter R.A.
-9500
+- information sharing with the UP Alumni Association in order for UP to comply with its mandate under the UP Charter;

 - disclosure of your personal and/or sensitive personal information to relevant third parties in order for UP to respond to an emergency and comply with its duty to exercise due diligence to prevent harm or injury to you and/or others.

-- disclosure of your personal and/or sensitive personal information in 15 compliance with University policies, rules and processes adopted pursuant to the UP Charter or with your consent in order to uphold or promote your interest and/or the principle of transparency, promote the legitimate interest of the University or third parties such as in relation to the processing of applications for leave of absence; the conduct of students election e.g. posting of list of candidates and results; disclosure contained in the minutes of the University bodies such as the Board of Regents in connection with for example graduation, appeals in the like
+- disclosure of your personal and/or sensitive personal information in compliance with University policies, rules and processes adopted pursuant to the UP Charter or with your consent in order to uphold or promote your interest and/or the principle of transparency, promote the legitimate interests of the University or third parties such as in relation to the processing of applications for leave of absence; the conduct of students elections e.g. posting of list of candidates and results; disclosure contained in the minutes of the University bodies such as the Board of Regents in connection with for example graduation, student discipline and the like;

-- providing information pursuant to the provisions of the Date Privacy Act or other applicable laws and lawful others or processes issued by government agencies, courts, law enforcements agencies and other public authorities
+- providing information pursuant to the provisions of the Date Privacy Act or other applicable laws and lawful orders or processes issued by government agencies and courts, and law enforcements agencies;

-- sharing personal and sensitive personal information with you parent(s) guardian/spouse or other next of kin in order to promote your best interest as required by law; or when necessary in order for the University to respond to an emergency, uphold your vitally important interests or to prevent harm to you and/or others; or with your consent
+- sharing personal and sensitive personal information with your parent(s)/ guardian/spouse or other next of kin in order to promote your best interests as required by law; or when necessary, in order for the University to respond to an emergency, uphold your vitally important interests or to prevent harm to you and/or others; or with your consent;

-- disclosures for your benefit or in support of your interest such as those intended to enable you to participate in exchange programs, conferences, training and the like, academic, athletic and other similar competition or events, to apply for, receive and comply with terms and conditions of scholarship, grants and other forms of assistance, to be granted Civil Service eligibility based on Latin honors under PD 907 or in relation to internship, employment or other career opportunities with your consent
+- disclosures for your benefit or in support of your interests such as those intended to enable you to participate in exchange programs, conferences, trainings and the like, academic, athletic and other similar competitions or events, to apply for, receive and comply with terms and conditions of scholarships, grants and other forms of assistance, to be granted Civil Service eligibility based on Latin honors under PD 907 or in relation to internship, employment or other career opportunities with your consent;

-- disclosures to recognize your achievements such as through the publication and distribution of the commencement program and other materials containing the names of graduates their respective courses/certificates and honors receive, sharing of relevant information with honor societies or entities that confer awards with your consent
+- disclosures to recognize your achievements such as through the publication and distribution of the commencement program and other materials containing the names of graduates their respective courses/certificates and honors receives, or sharing of relevant information with honor societies or entities that confer awards with your consent;

-- information that we share with third parties who process your information in order to provide products and/or services to you and/or UP e.g. cloud service provides registration system that contain your enrollment information and grades, email providers, entities that provides insurance, process your UP student ID and the like for which we require your consent.
-Unless your consent is given, it will be not possible for such products and/or services to be provided to you
+- information that we share with third parties who process your information in order to provide products or services to you or UP (e.g. cloud service providers) for registration systems that contain your enrollment information and grades, email providers, entities that provide insurance, process your UP ID and the like for which we require your consent.
+Unless your consent is given, it will not be possible for such products or services to be provided to you;

-- news or feature articles about your achievements, award receive, research and public service activities and the like in University publications, websites or social media posts , disclosures that the University may make in the exercise of its sound discretion in response to inquiries from the press or press release and other similar disclosures for journalistic purposes as allowed by the DPA or with your consent
+- news or feature articles about your achievements, award received, research and public service activities and the like in University publications, websites or social media posts, disclosures that the University may make in the exercise of its sound discretion in response to inquiries from the press or press releases and other similar disclosures for journalistic purposes as allowed by the DPA or with your consent;

-- live streaming of University activities or events pursuant to the legitimate interests of the University and third parties or for journalistic purposes as allowed by the DPA
+- Publishing, broadcasting or live streaming of University activities or events pursuant to the legitimate interests of the University and third parties or for journalistic purposes as allowed by the DPA

 - other instances analogous to the foregoing

-Where applicable, UP will take reasonable step to require third parties who receive your information to uphold your right to data privacy.
+Where applicable, UP will take reasonable steps to require third parties who receive your information to uphold your right to data privacy.